 In most cases, you shouldn’t expect to jump to the number one position straight away.
 But don’t be discouraged.
 Getting there takes time and is the result of a lot of small steps.
 As you grow your traffic and add content to your site, your ranking should improve over time.

-For even more SEO advice, check out the following links:
+For even more SEO advice, check out these posts: